-- The encoder is a precision measurement device.
+• The encoder is a precision measurement device.
 It is used to determine angular positions and revolutions, and to prepare and supply measured values in the form of electrical output signals for the follow-on device systems.
-It may only be used for this purpose. - The HEAG is a signal converter which reads cyclically data words as ssi master.
-It provides the data words to transmit them via CANopen.
-The HEAG may only be used for this purpose.
+The encoder may only be used for this purpose.